 Arrive Victoria Mahe

-On arrival, you will take a taxi to your hotel.
+On arrival in Mahe, once you have collected your bags, you will need to take a taxi (not included) to your overnight hotel.

 Depart Mahe